balvinder788/teqmaven_test/README.md

   * Clean architecture to maintain the the accurate directory structure.

+## How to run
+  Clone the repository and use "flutter run" command.

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,